boost-edu-tools/gitinspectorgui/docs/development/development-commands.md

 # Development Commands Reference

-Comprehensive reference for all GitInspectorGUI development commands, organized by service and use case.
+Comprehensive reference for all GitInspectorGUI development commands for the single-process PyO3 architecture.

 !!! tip "Architecture Context"

-    For understanding the multi-server development setup, see **[Development Architecture](development-architecture.md)**.
+    For understanding the single-process PyO3 development setup, see **[Development Architecture](development-architecture.md)**.

 ## Quick Reference